Diabetic Ketoacidosis Calculator

 Our diabetic ketoacidosis calculator is very easy to use:

-- Although hyperglycemia is one of the American Diabetes Association (ADA) criteria, remember that euglycemic diabetic ketoacidosis is also possible in some instances.
-We explained this condition in the of this DKA calculator.
+Although hyperglycemia is one of the American Diabetes Association (ADA) criteria, remember that euglycemic diabetic ketoacidosis is also possible in some instances.
+We explained this condition in the FAQ section of this DKA calculator.

 Can non-diabetic get ketoacidosis?